- Career steps

 Security software developer skills and experience

-- A bachelor’s degree in computer science or a related field such as computer engineering, computer networking, or electrical engineering or mathematics.
+- A bachelor’s degree in computer science or a related field such as computer engineering, computer networking, electrical engineering, or mathematics.

 - Software engineering or development.
 Prior experience with coding and development is often required.

 - Experience in the cybersecurity field.
-Either as a cybersecurity engineer or cybersecurity consultant, network security engineer are all good fields to work in.
+Whether as a cybersecurity engineer or cybersecurity consultant, network security engineer is all good field to work in.

 - Certifications and training.
-There are numerous certifications and training offered via security or software vendors: Cisco CCIE, or CISSP, or Microsoft AZURE Security Associate.
+There are numerous certifications and training offered via security or software vendors: CompTIA Security+, CISSP, or Microsoft AZURE Security Associate.
 There are many more.
 Gaining these certifications alone can lead to increases in your salary.

 - Testing and auditing experience.
 Another valuable skill for security software developers is experience testing and auditing software (such as experience as a penetration tester) for vulnerabilities.